liamwh/Veloxide/README.md

 Velox implements the following design patterns to support maintainability and flexibility:

 - **[Layered Architecture](https://en.wikipedia.org/wiki/Multitier_architecture)**: The codebased is divided into layers, each with a specific responsibility, as per the principles of [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design).
 This makes the application easier to understand and maintain.
-- **[Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection)**: The application comes pre-configured with dependency injection to make subsituting dependencies, such as the persistence layer, easier.
+- **[Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection)**: The application comes pre-configured with dependency injection to make subsituting dependencies, such as the database, easier.
 - **[CQS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation)**: The application uses the CQS pattern to separate the read and write models. *CQRS coming soon!

 ## What's included?